Henk Norel

 Henk Norel (born 17 September 1987) is a Dutch retired basketball player.
-He currently is a performance coach for the Heroes Den Bosch of the Dutch Basketball League (DBL).
 He was drafted with the 47th overall pick in the 2009 NBA draft by the Minnesota Timberwolves.
 He also appeared in 79 international games representing the Netherlands.

 Early life

 During his younger years Norel played for SV Argon, a team based in Mijdrecht.
 In the 2004–05 season he played for a junior team of Demon Astronauts, a professional club from Amsterdam.